Introduction

 different media (Lesk 1997, Borgman 2000).

-Ethical questions concerning
+Ethical questions

-collection and classification of information refer to censorship
+concerning collection and classification of information refer

 and control.
 The answers to these questions vary historically according